NP/PA

-We invite graduates from accredited physician assistant and nurse practitioner programs eager to advance their expertise in neurosurgery and pain management to apply.
+We invite graduates from accredited physician assistant and nurse practitioner programs eager to advance their expertise in neurosurgery, pain management and internal medicine to apply.
 Our Fellowship delivers a comprehensive, immersive experience in neurosurgery and pain management.

 Program Overview

-As an MSK-MSO Fellow, you'll undergo meticulous, hands-on training from our experienced neurosurgeons, pain management physicians and neurosurgical nurse practitioners.
-The MSK-MSO Neurosurgery and Pain Management Physician Assistant and Nurse Practitioner Fellowship program has a unified mission.
+Our Fellowship delivers a comprehensive, immersive experience in neurosurgery, pain management, and internal medicine.
+As an MSK, MSO Fellow, you'll undergo meticulous, hands-on training from our experienced neurosurgeons, pain management and internal medicine doctors, nurse practitioners, and physician assistants.
+The MSK, MSO NP/PA Fellowship program has a unified mission.

 Benefit